Innovation in America, the Role of Universities, and How to Build a More Diverse and Inclusive Environment

 “African Americans, American Indians/Alaska Natives, and Latinos— who have historically comprised a minority of the U.S. population are growing in size and influence.
 Currently, they constitute 30 percent of the U.S. population, but by 2050, these groups will account for greater than 40 percent of the U.S. population,” adds Mark Deguzman, research project coordinator for the Rutgers I-CorpsTM Site.
 “Underrepresented minorities are particularly underrepresented in STEM fields.
 Contrast these metrics with the number of underrepresented minorities earning bachelor’s degrees in engineering; they earned only 12.5 percent of all such degrees in 2011.
 Higher education experts say this gap poses an alarming problem not only to universities but also to the nation as a whole.”

-Tatiana Litvin-Vechnyak, PhD, associate vice president of Innovation Ventures at Rutgers Office for Research, says, “New Jersey probably has one of the most diverse pools of researchers that are interested in and actively engaged in innovation and entrepreneurship, and yet we can also say with certainty that it is not diverse enough.”
+Tatiana Litvin-Vechnyak, PhD, associate vice president of Innovation Ventures (now Technology Transfer) at Rutgers Office for Research, says, “New Jersey probably has one of the most diverse pools of researchers that are interested in and actively engaged in innovation and entrepreneurship, and yet we can also say with certainty that it is not diverse enough.”
 She also agrees with the need to develop a group of inventors for mentoring underrepresented groups and minorities.

 On December 1st at 3:00 p.m., Litvin-Vechnyak will host a virtual discussion about The Future of American Innovation & The Role of the University featuring Under Secretary of Commerce for Intellectual Property and United States Patent and Trademark Office Director Andrei Iancu.
 The conversation will explore the future of American innovation, the role of universities, and how to build a more diverse and inclusive innovation ecosystem.